karlOS123testing/pm4-selenium-tests/README.md

 #### Running Tests Remotely

 Inside of `config.json`:
-  * Add a dictionary item containing a "name" and the test path relative to the repo root directory:
+  * Add a dictionary item containing a `"name"` and the test `"path"` relative to the repo root directory:
   * `{`
     * `"name": "brief-summary-of-test-case",`
     * `"path": "tests/test_name.py"`